Definition

 The SMART acronym

 The SMART goals were first outlined in 1981 by George T. Doran in volume 70, issue 11 of Management Review.
-In his article, titled "There's a S.M.A.R.T.
-Way to Write Management's Goals and Objectives," he described how business goals should have a meaningful effect on an organization by being measurable and achievable.
+In his article, titled "There's a S.M.A.R.T. way to write management's goals and objectives," he described how business goals should have a meaningful effect on an organization by being measurable and achievable.

 Often used for performance reviews, the acronym is intended to help a manager or other employee who is tasked with goal setting to clarify exactly what will be required for achieving success and to be able to share that clarification with others.
 Although it is used in professional settings, SMART goals can be used personally as well.
-For example, an individual in a small business could set a goal to have better and more efficient communication methods, set within a realistic and achievable target and time frame.
+For example, an individual in a small business could set a goal to have better and more efficient communication methods, outlining a realistic and achievable target and time frame.

 The SMART acronym has been tweaked over time and continues to vary depending on the person or business using it.
 At present, the SMART acronym refers to the following:

-• Specific refers to being as specific as possible with the desired goal.
+• S. Specific refers to being as specific as possible with the desired goal.
 Generally, the narrower and more specific a goal is, the clearer the steps to achieving it will be.

-• Relevant refers to making sure the goal itself aligns with values and long-term goals and objectives.
+• R. Relevant refers to making sure the goal itself aligns with values and long-term goals and objectives.

 Benefits of SMART goals